javascript-tutorial/en.javascript.info/4-frames-and-windows/03-cross-window-communication/article.md

 }
 ```

-### The sandbox attribute
+## The sandbox attribute

-The `sandbox` attribute allows to run untrusted content inside an `<iframe>`.
-It "sandboxes" the iframe by treating it as coming from another origin and forbidding certain actions.
+The `sandbox` attribute allows to forbid certain actions inside an `<iframe>`, to run an untrusted code.
+It "sandboxes" the iframe by treating it as coming from another origin and/or applying other limitations.

-There are many restrictions.
-By default, for `<iframe sandbox src="...">` all of them are applied.
-But if we specify them in a value of the attribute, like this: `<iframe sandbox="allow-forms allow-popups">`, then they are lifted.
+By default, for `<iframe sandbox src="...">` the "default set" of restrictions is applied to the iframe.
+But we can provide a space-separated list of "excluded" limitations as a value of the attribute, like this: `<iframe sandbox="allow-forms allow-popups">`.
+The listed limitations are not applied.

-In other words, an empty `"sandbox"` attribute puts the strictest limitations possible, but we can put a space-delimited list of those that we want to lift:
+In other words, an empty `"sandbox"` attribute puts the strictest limitations possible, but we can put a space-delimited list of those that we want to lift.

+Here's a list of limitations:

 `allow-same-origin`
-: By default `"sandbox"` forces the browser to treat the `iframe` as coming from another origin, even if it's `src` points to the same site.
+: By default `"sandbox"` forces the "different origin" policy for the iframe.
+In other words, it makes the browser to treat the `iframe` as coming from another origin, even if its `src` points to the same site.
+With all implied restrictions for scripts.
 This option removes that feature.

 `allow-top-navigation`
 : Allows the `iframe` to change `parent.location`.